jbrinkman/apiweaver/README.md

 - Centralized version management for all dependencies and plugins
 - Maven Shade Plugin for creating self-contained executable JARs

+- Comprehensive test suite with real-world HTML samples
+- File I/O testing for OpenAPI specification handling
+- Integration tests for complete workflow validation
+- 180+ unit and integration tests with high code coverage

 ### 🚧 In Development

-- Comprehensive test suite with sample HTML files
+- Graceful HTML structure handling for variations in HTML format
+- Adaptive parsing for different HTML structures
+- Special character and encoding handling
+- Validation and clear error messages for unexpected HTML structures

 ## Requirements